scil-vital/TractOracleNet/README.md

 ## Training

 You will first need to create a dataset.
 See `example_config` for example configuration files for your datasets.
-You can then run
+You can then run `python TractOracleNet/datasets/create_dataset.py` to create a dataset in the form of an `.hdf5` file.

 ```
 python TractOracleNet/datasets/create_dataset.py